windirstat/windirstat/README.txt

 If you make any changes or enhancements, find bugs or have feature requests, please contact us.

-Bugs can be filed at https://sourceforge.net/p/windirstat/bugs/?source=navbar until we switch to GitHub's issue tracker.
+Issues can be filed at https://bitbucket.org/windirstat/windirstat/issues

 Note, however, that not all proposed features will be taken into account as we want to keep WinDirStat what it is: a tool to view disk usage statistics and to clean up your disk, simple and intuitive.

 =============================================================================
-WinDirStat is an application written in Visual C++ using MFC 7.0.
+WinDirStat is an application written in Visual C++ using MFC.
-It runs on MS Windows (9x, NT, 2000, XP).
+It currently runs on MS Windows (9x, NT, 2000, XP).

 It shows where all your disk space is gone and helps you clean it up.